cedricfrancoys/betterfinance-doc/administrator-manual.md

 In most cases, a new user should be assigned the `editor` role.

 ## Plugins
-Here is the list of plugins requiring by the current installation:
+Here is the list of plugins required by the current installation:

 * BetterFinance Customizations
 * CMB2